posthell vs Buffer

 One price instead of per-channel math

-On Buffer, every extra network is another line on the bill. posthell is $12/mo for 3 accounts and $29/mo for 6, whether that is X, LinkedIn, Threads, Instagram or all of them.
+On Buffer, every extra network is another line on the bill. posthell includes 10 channels at $49/mo and up to 40 on higher tiers, whether that is Facebook, Instagram, Google Business, LinkedIn or all of them.

 X is a first-class citizen, not an add-on